charlesjnichols/psh-nifi-cluster-example/flowapp.md

 ## Network Setup

-create a docker network connect the nifi container
+create a docker network to connect the containers
 ```
 docker network create flowapp
 ```